jharrilim/jharrilim.github.io/collections/_philosophy/a-causal-existence.md

 4. This contradicts the premise that reality has only an internal cause with no external cause
 5. Therefore, reality cannot have an internal cause

-The idea of an internal cause is likely the weakest choice out of all the options as it's the easiest to refute.
-It relies on broken logic. it requires reality to exist before it exists, which is impossible.

 #### Objection Against no Cause